 In Canada, they treat you well.
-They prescribe art museum visits for a feel-good therapy.
+They prescribe art museum visits for feel-good therapy.
 I prescribed these to myself by myself a decade or something ago.
 And it’s just as good as all the vitamins, gluten-free foods and yoga classes in one.
 You can expect different packages of these miraculous goods also.
-The ones as big as Louvre Museum, or the ones that are very special, very tiny but no less powerful and healthy for you.
-Just like apiece – a window gallery in the centre of Vilnius, presenting single art piece at a time, captivating your view, letting you enjoy it 24/7.
-You can’t visit it from the inside, but we found these two creative minds behind the curtains of this 170x140 cm art space and now we can’t wait for Milena CM and Aušra Trakšelytė to tell everything and much more of what can fit in such a place.
+There are ones as big as Louvre Museum, or the ones that are very special, very tiny but no less powerful and healthy for you.
+Just like apiece – a window gallery in the center of Vilnius, presenting a single art piece at a time, captivating your view, letting you enjoy it 24/7.
+You can’t visit it from the inside, but we found these two creative minds behind the curtains of this 170×140 cm art space, and now we can’t wait for Milena CM and Aušra Trakšelytė to tell everything and much more of what can fit in such a place.

 Milena: Our creative tandem was born way before apiece.
 We’ve been doing different projects with Aušra, and after each work we made together, we were thinking about creating something that would have continuity and a particular space.
 However, life, Berlin, to be exact, separated us for a few years.
-I was residing and making other art projects there.
-But now I’m here and we’ve come back to our joint activities.
-Hurrah, I’m really lucky to have such a colleague.
+I was residing and doing other art projects there.
+But now I’m here, and we’ve come back to our joint activities.
+Hurrah, I’m fortunate to have such a colleague.

 After Milena “found” the place, we sat together thinking, what is it about and what format should the gallery develop.
-I remember that there were few title options, but finally, everything became clearer when we chose “apiece”.
-After our idea had become more crystallized, we agreed that this will be an exhibition space for one-piece contemporary visual art and/ or design object.
-We didn’t have any explicit date for the gallery opening, so we decided to go along with Vilnius Gallery Weekend at the beginning of this September.
+I remember that there were few title options, but finally, everything became clearer when we chose “apiece.”
+After our idea had become more crystallized, we agreed that this would be an exhibition space for one-piece contemporary visual art and design objects.
+We didn’t have any specific date for the gallery opening, so we decided to go along with Vilnius Gallery Weekend at the beginning of this September.

 How do you choose what solo stories you want to tell us?

-Milena: I think, Aušra will be more specific about this question.
-Not only the concept of the exhibition is important to us but also the harmony of aesthetics, the continuity of how the new exhibition reflects the previous one and vice versa.
-This is not a gallery behind the closed door, this is a showcase window, that’s why there shouldn’t be radical visual jumps between exhibitions, unless such an idea becomes close to the whole concept.
+Milena: I think Aušra will be more specific about this question.
+Not only the concept of the exhibition is vital to us but also the harmony of aesthetics, the continuity of how the new exhibition reflects the previous one, and vice versa.
+It’s is not a gallery behind the closed door; this is a showcase window; that’s why there shouldn’t be radical visual jumps between exhibitions unless such an idea becomes close to the whole concept.

-Speaking of the first exhibition, it was easy to make a decision what to exhibit.
-Besides this gallery and other jobs, I develop my personal project MISSHAPEN – porcelain on-body objects, and I’m always searching for some unexpected spaces where I could display my works.
-So, after noticing this place, I thought about presenting MISSHAPEN there and only later (like, after few minutes, (laughing), I thought about a permanent gallery.
-This is how we started – with one object by MISSHAPEN as our opening exhibition and it was clear after it that the second exhibition, it’s context will be totally different.
-Now on the display – Plaster Bust of Socrates With the Beard Shaved by Sculptor by Arūnas Gudaitis.
-I think, we achieved this diversity of the exhibitions while maintaining the visual harmony in between.
+Speaking of the first exhibition – it was easy to decide what to exhibit.
+Besides this gallery and other jobs, I develop my project MISSHAPEN – porcelain on-body objects, and I’m always searching for some unexpected spaces where I could display my works.
+So, after noticing this place, I thought about presenting MISSHAPEN there and only later (like, after a few minutes, (laughing), I thought about a permanent gallery.
+It is how we started – with one object by MISSHAPEN as our opening exhibition, and it was clear after it that the second exhibition, it’s context will be different.
+Now on display – Plaster Bust of Socrates With the Beard Shaved by Sculptor by Arūnas Gudaitis.
+I think we achieved this diversity of the exhibitions while maintaining the visual harmony.

 Aušra: The case of A. Gudaitis exhibition is also interesting because the original Bust of Socrates was never shown anywhere before.
 And this is one of the most iconic pieces by this artist.
-The fact, that artist trusted us with making the exhibition in our gallery conveys a significant importance to us.
+The fact that the artist trusted us with making the exhibition in our gallery conveys significant importance to us.

-Thinking about artists and artworks we pay big attention to the specific space.
+We were thinking about artists and artworks we pay a big attention to the specific space.
 It’s a 170 x 140 cm place after all!
-A week ago, I shared one artwork with Milena, I’ve completely forgotten about.
-It suits apiece gallery perfectly, so we are coordinating the details of the exhibition with the author now.
+A week ago, I shared one artwork with Milena; I’ve completely forgotten about it.
+It suits the apiece gallery perfectly, so we are coordinating the details of the exhibition with the author now.
 In any case, most of the ideas come from discussion.
-We do not tie ourselves only to the artists we know, acknowledged ones or Lithuanians.
+We do not tie ourselves only to the artists we know, acknowledged ones, or Lithuanians.
 We also consider offers we get from the ones who reach us themselves.
-The most important thing is the common interest and the compatibility of the artwork, the exhibition space and apiece concept.
+The most important thing is the common interest and the compatibility of the artwork, the exhibition space, and apiece concept.

 Milena: The exhibition space doesn’t limit us, we have many ideas, and I honestly think that these exact measurements will help us to implement the most unusual projects, such as performance art in the showcase window.
-More than that, we even thinking about organizing a few days festival in a near future.
+More than that, we even thinking about organizing a few day’s festival shortly.

 Thinking about artists and art professionals, it’s easy for them, but how to reach a simple guy from the street with the solo exhibition?

 Aušra: I think apiece is a provocation both to an artist and the spectator.
 We believe that one piece can be a trigger for the spectator to check out the artist and get more information about his art, or maybe even to find out more about contemporary art in general.
-The artwork becomes a teaser which is needed and meaningful in nowadays context.
-Artwork presented in a non-traditional way can provoke people who are not interested in art.
-It is also recommended to see the exhibition in a daylight and at night – it’s a 24/7 working gallery, after all!
+The artwork becomes a teaser that is needed and meaningful in nowadays context.
+The artwork presented in a non-traditional way can provoke people who are not interested in art.
+It is also recommended to see the exhibition in daylight and at night – it’s a 24/7 working gallery, after all!

 And what solo pieces by yourselves you wish could be these teasers and inspiration to dig art deeper?

 Aušra: I’m closely related to (contemporary) art, but not an artist myself.
-As a matter of fact, since this July I acquired the identity of a creating artist.
-To be exact, for the year I adopted it from artist Juozas Laivys.
+As a matter of fact, since July, I acquired the identity of a creating artist.
+To be exact, for the year, I adopted it from artist Juozas Laivys.
 Though I didn’t create any particular piece yet, the fact that I’m living a life of an artist and we are making the gallery with Milena, I’m planning on creating one artwork and presenting it at apiece, which perfectly suits this idea.

 Living life of an artist, running a gallery, curating, creating – how do you usually love to meet the creations by others?

-Milena: Berlin was the place where I had this luxury to see so much art and I was doing it very intensely.
+Milena: Berlin was the place where I had this luxury to see so much art, and I was doing it very intensely.
 I‘ve changed my routine back in Vilnius.
 I am a rear guest at the exhibition openings now.
 But I always visit it later.
 And I do it with Aušra.
 As I remember in Vilnius it was always like this, maybe because we are very close friends, usually we’ve been visiting exhibitions together.
-And now it is even more interesting to go to the exhibitions, not only to observe our cultural field but also to make a research and to think how could we adapt some artwork or artist in our gallery.
+And now it is even more interesting to go to the exhibits, not only to observe our cultural field but also to do research and to think about how we could adapt some artwork or artists in our gallery.
 Last month was a real success for me.
-A great exhibition of Gintaras Makarevičius works is going on at the gallery ”Meno Niša”.
+A great exhibition of Gintaras Makarevičius works is going on at the gallery ”Meno Niša.”
 National Gallery of Art impressed me with the architecture made for Antanas Sutkus exhibition.
 And the retrospective of Valdas Ozarinskas creations at Contemporary Art Centre is just mind-blowing.
-So, Vilnius is a non-sleeper, use my tips, visit exhibitions – there is really much to see.
+So, Vilnius is a non-sleeper, use my tips, visit exhibitions – there is much to see.

 Milena: Speaking of cultural experiences, if the readers are interested in where do we spend our time, I will be happy to share Vilnius hot spots with you: my latest discovery – Church Heritage Museum, presenting sacred art.
-Editorial projects – art office always presenting exhibitions with a good content.
+Editorial projects – art office always presenting exhibitions with good content.
 Still a secret spot for many – AUTARKIA, a day center of artists led by Robertas Narkus, and Delta Mityba which serves a real quality food under the same roof.
 Cultural initiative – Empty Brain Resort, a bit more distant from the city.
 Punk club SKYLE aka XI20 at the back of Kablys club.
-Love bar – if in need for music on Wednesdays, or in need for a good cocktail anytime.
+Love bar – if in need of music on Wednesdays or in need of a good cocktail anytime.
 And the last but not least – National Opera and Ballet Theatre, which I’ve rediscovered recently.
-The ballet scene with the works of young artists is really surprising and the Process ballet is a must to see.
+The ballet scene with the works of young artists is astonishing and the Process ballet is a must to see.